tangentyh/notes-of-tan/docs/backend/java/JVM.md

      - disadvantages
        - low throughput
        - concurrent mode failure — the CMS collector is unable to finish reclaiming the unreachable objects before the tenured generation fills up, or if an allocation cannot be satisfied with the available free space blocks in the tenured generation; serial old as backup
-         - float garbage — objects that are traced by the garbage collector thread may subsequently become unreachable by the time collection process ends
+         - float garbage — objects that are traced by the garbage collector (reachable) thread may subsequently become unreachable by the time collection process ends, due to concurrently running application thread
        - segmentation from mark sweep
      - phases
        1. initial mark — stop-the-world but fast, mark objects directly connected to GC roots